Table of Contents

 They don’t care about people like you.Debra Kane (Social Worker) told Arthur Fleck this.

 They don’t care about people like me.

 The rich, dressed all up in their tuxes and evening gowns while laughing and watching Charlie Chaplin’s silent movie “The Hobo” which is a movie about a man struggling under the oppression of factory work.
 A perfect view of the callousness and uncaring view of the 1% towards the struggles of the 99% – an entertaining show.

 Even Arthur laughed as he was watching the movie when he was able to temporarily join their ranks perhaps showing the corrupting force of ascending the socioeconomic ladder.
-When they go higher they lose their perspective of those who are now below them (a different and additional mental problem), those who are suffering, where they once also stood, but it also shows that ascending the ladder does not get rid of mental issues and only creates more.
+When a person ascends higher they start to lose their perspective of those who are now below them (a different and additional mental problem), those who are suffering, where they once also stood, but it also shows that ascending the ladder does not get rid of mental issues and only creates more – sociopathy.